rafaelcostafrf/autonomous_quadrotor_environment/README.md

 		direct_control = False:
 			this sets the action in [F_z, M_x, M_y, M_z] format, where
-			F_z is the thrust force of the entire quadrotor in body frame M_x is the moment around x in the body frame
+			F_z is the thrust force of the entire quadrotor in body frame M_x is the moment around x in body frame
-			M_y is the moment around y in the body frame
+			M_y is the moment around y in body frame
-			M_z is the moment around z in the body frame
+			M_z is the moment around z in body frame

-			This method normally is better for linear controllers, and internally bounds the forces between [0, T2WR*M*G/8] as the motors of a quadcopter can't shut down or work backwards.
+			This method normally is better for linear controllers, and internally bounds the forces between [0, T2WR*M*G/8] as the motors of a quadcopter can't shut down or rotate backwards.

 			The input should still be bounded in [-1,1] and is modulated by IC_THRUST and IC_MOMENTUM.

-			Note that F_z action is normalized: F_z = F_in*IC_THRUST + M*G
+			Note that F_z action is normalized:
+				F_z = F_in*IC_THRUST + M*G
-			M_x, M_y and M_z are normalized as follows: M = M_in*IC_MOMENTUM
+			M_x, M_y and M_z are normalized as follows:
+				M = M_in*IC_MOMENTUM

 			checking env.clipped_action is important, as some actions might be clipped to keep bounded motor forces.